Bisonai/orakl-docs/en/node-operators-guide/vrf.md

 - if the chain is `localhost`:
   - `contracts/v0.1/hardhat.config.cjs` file gets updated with `PROVIDER_URL`
   - relevant coordinator and prepayment contracts get deployed

-Keep in mind that if the chain is `localhost` you'll need the [keyHash](/dockerfiles/local-vrf-rr/envs/vrf-keys.json) value for VRF consumer and update it in `vrf-consumer/scripts/utils.ts`

 ## Architecture